Rewiring the Future

 Membership pervasive by 2030.

-SHIFT 2: Collective Action for new value Ecosystems.
+HORIZON 2: Collective Action for new value Ecosystems.

 Enterprises join forces to collaborate across sectors and industries.
 Supporting a global culture of collective responsibility.